piotr-pietras/tiny-brain-wallet-js/README.md

 #### Current features

 - btc transaction (only p2pkh at this moment)
-- eth transaction (erc20 is coming...)
+- eth transaction
+- erc20 transfer method (more methods are coming)

 #### Vision